MLTSHP/mltshp/README.md

 ## Connecting to the MLTSHP shell

-If you ever need to access the Docker image running the application, you can use this command to create a shell:
+If you ever need to access the Docker image running the application, you can use this command to create a shell (specifically, a shell to the Python web application container):

-    $ docker-compose run mltshp bash
+    $ make shell

 This should place you in the /srv/mltshp.com/mltshp directory as the root user.
 You can use `apt-get` commands to install utilities you